-Influencers using the Creator Fund report a rate of $0.02 to $0.04 per 1,000 views, which means that a relatively successful video of 500,000 views would earn you roughly twenty dollars.
+Influencers using the Creator Fund report a rate of $0.02 to $0.04 per 1,000 views.
+This means that a relatively successful video of 500,000 views would earn you roughly twenty dollars.

 Prolific creators with tens of millions of followers can earn in the range of $100,000 to $200,000 annually from the Fund.
 For the vast majority of influencers, however, it’s difficult to make TikTok into a full-time income based on ad revenue alone.

-The lack of transparency around the Fund has led to theories and speculation, and it has faced the same controversies over monetization and view counts that YouTube faced.
+The lack of transparency around the Fund has led to theories and speculation.
+It has faced the same controversies over monetization and view counts that YouTube faced.
 Some creators have alleged that they noticed their views drop after they joined the Fund and wondered publicly whether TikTok was intentionally limiting their reach to cap how much they could earn.

 Whatever the case, TikTok announced in late 2020 that they expect this Fund to grow to over $1 billion in the US in the next three years, and more than double that globally.

-Many TikTok influencer make their real money not from ad revenue, but through sponsored posts, product placement, and merchandise.
-The extent of these earnings really depends on a user’s follower count, number of comments or likes, location, and the type of account.
+Many TikTok influencers make their real money not from ad revenue, but through sponsored posts, product placement, and merchandise.
+The extent of these earnings really depends on a user’s follower count.
+The number of comments or likes, location, and the type of account.

-When creators get near the 10,000-follower mark, smaller brands may offer in the $200 to $500 range to mention them in a post (this can include a “music integration,” in which a creator gets paid to play a track in the background of their video).
+When creators get near the 10,000-follower mark, smaller brands may offer $200 to $500.
+They may also mention them in a post.
+This can include a “music integration,” in which a creator gets paid to play a track in the background of their video.
 As the number of followers increases, more promos are offered and the price per promo rises.

-TikTok also offers the TikTok Creator Marketplace, where brands can contact creators directly to negotiate promoted content deals on their channels.
+TikTok also offers the TikTok Creator Marketplace.
+This is where brands can contact creators directly to negotiate promoted content deals on their channels.
 Essentially, the site shops around its creators and offers analytics for sponsors who wish to target specific demographics, and then helps these brands decide which creator to work with.

 Is it worth putting your music on TikTok?

-TikTok is also one of few apps that allows crossing over to share its videos on any social media platforms along with SMS, Whatsapp, and Email.
+TikTok is also one of few apps that allows crossing over to share its videos on any social media platform.
+This includes SMS, Whatsapp, and Email.
 It can act as an additional promotional tool to help get your brand and your music discovered by more people.

 The impact on Spotify streams and fanbase growth is undeniable.
 On the industry level, I’ve seen viral TikToks turn into chart-topping singles and lucrative record deals.
 For now, the royalties should be viewed as an added bonus.

 TikTok may or may not be helpful and/or suitable for your career.
-But from what I’m seeing, record labels continue to invest an incredible amount of capital into TikTok promotion because there is no better way to market to young people right now.
+From what I’m seeing, record labels continue to invest an incredible amount of capital into TikTok promotion.
+There is no better way to market to young people right now.

 As always, email me with questions or comments.